capital00h/Graphs-and-Related-Algorithms/README.md

-### This repository contains BFS , DFS , Topological Sort using DFS and Kruskal's Algorithm
+### This repository contains BFS , DFS , Topological Sort using DFS , Kruskal's Algorithm and Dijkstra's Algorithm